 Do I need to start with a Rider Waite Deck?

 I highly recommend starting with a Rider-Waite deck, but it is not necessary.
-I did not.
+(I didn’t, and the first RW deck I bought was the Modern Hue.)
 Everyone’s journey is different.
 If you’re not going to start with a Rider-Waite deck, I do recommend learning a bit about the origins of the cards and original meanings in order to have a well-rounded, balanced interpretation of your card readings, as well as learning to do readings based on the artwork and reading symbolism.